CSV/EDI Parser Setup for FSMA 204 KDE Ingestion

 Production Implementation

-The following Python implementation demonstrates a production-ready parser class.
-It leverages structured logging, tenacity for resilient retry orchestration, strict schema validation, and a quarantine fallback mechanism.
-The code assumes payloads arrive as raw bytes and focuses on deterministic extraction and audit trail generation.
+The following implementation demonstrates a production-ready parser built on a pydantic v2 KDE model.
+It leverages field_validator for boundary enforcement, structured audit logging, tenacity for resilient retry orchestration, and explicit quarantine routing.
+Records that fail validation are isolated with full provenance rather than dropped.
+The code assumes payloads arrive as raw bytes and focuses on deterministic extraction and audit-trail generation.

 import csv